Twelve Action-Oriented Research Programs

 WFI is expanding its collaboration with White Pony Express (WPE), a novel food rescue program, with the goal of “helping to eliminate hunger and poverty by delivering the abundance all around us to those in need – with love,” and Stanford University’s Community Health and Prevention Research (CHPR).
 This collaboration will enable an impact and needs assessment of WPE programs, in particular the survivors, the mothers, the women juggling families, jobs, and those carrying the burden of a myriad of losses during this pandemic who WPE serves.
 WFI will host an international event that highlights this new template for philanthropic giving and shared prosperity in which “all of us” are simply taking “taking care of all of us.”

-Incorporating Renewable Energy Methods Tools into Cost-Effective, Equitable and Environmentally Sustainable Food Systems
+Incorporating a Whole Farm Assessment Tool into Cost-Effective, Equitable and Environmentally Sustainable Food Systems

 The Sustainable Food Trust in collaboration with Cornell University College of Agriculture and Life Sciences